 Located on the western edge of the Serra de Sintra National Park, the beach at Guincho delivers ideal conditions for practiced surfers with the backdrop of dramatic dunes and coastal forest.
 Guincho is known for its 6-10 foot waves generated by the direction of the tides and high wind levels.
 Because of this it’s also a great spot for other watersports like windsurfing and kite surfing all of which can hired locally.
 The beach was famously featured in the James Bond movie “On Her Majesty’s Secret Service”.
-Check out a live stream of the beach here and our parc at Guincho just five minutes away.
+Check out a live stream of the beach here.

 Foz do Lizandro, Ericeira, Portugal

 If you travel about an hour north from Guincho up the coast you’ll discover the gorgeous historic fishing town of Ericeira and Foz do Lizandro beach.
 This area is one of only eight World Surf Reserves – only the second ever to be created.
 The coastline of Ericeira is studded with secluded bays and sandy beaches making it a surfer’s paradise, and was favoured by members of the Portuguese royal family and aristocrats who built holiday homes there.
 You’ll find a rich diversity of waves here with varying degrees of difficulty; for beginners and moderate level surfers we’d recommend Foz do Lizandro because the sandbar created by the river mouth that joins the sea here generates some fun three foot waves.
 It’s not too crowded either so gives you chance to practice.
 If you’re looking for something a little more advanced then head to Ribeira D’Ilhas which currently hosts the Quicksilver Pro Portugal contest each year.